babybuddy/babybuddy/README.md

 ## Deployment

-**:warning: Baby Buddy is still in early development and does not yet have a stable production deployment flow. :warning:**

 The default user name and password for Baby Buddy is `admin`/`admin`.
-For any deployment, **log in and change the default password immediately**.
+For any deployment, **log in and change the default admin password immediately**.

+Many of Baby Buddy's configuration settings can be controlled using environment variables - see [Configuration](#configuration) for detailed information.

 ### AWS Elastic Beanstalk